hannesdatta/thesis-guide/content/healthy/_index.md

 In general, it's good to signal any of these problems early on to your advisor.

 - Together with you, your advisor can come up with alternative routes to narrow down the scope of your thesis to meet your changed situation.
-- If you experience study delay, you can talk to the program coordinator for an official extension of your deadline.
+- If you experience study delay, the program coordinator can provide you with an official extension of your deadline.
 - Feel you can't manage the situation and look for professional help?
 [Please talk to our student psychologists](support).